ZiyanLai/C-for-Financial-Engineering/README.md

 # C-for-Financial-Engineering

-This repo contains all the materials and homewors of the course.
+This repo contains all the materials and homeworks of the course C++ for Financial Engineering.